Camps

 Participants who require the use of medical equipment are welcome to attend programs, however program staff are not trained in this area.
 A support worker who will be responsible for the participant’s medical needs must be provided by the family.

-• A nut-free litterless lunch, two snacks, and a refillable water bottle (no glass please) daily.
+• A nut-free litterless lunch, two snacks, and a refillable water bottle (no glass).

 • A hat and sunscreen (recommended for outdoor activities).
-Please help your camper practice applying sunscreen by themselves at home so they are ready for camp.
+Please help your camper practise applying sunscreen by themselves at home so they are ready for camp.

-• A swimsuit and towel for camps offering a swim.
+• A swimsuit and towel for camps offering a swim or visit to a splash pad.

 Browse camp programs